ridha-mm/intro-agn/README.md

-# Tutorial notebooks for the course "Introduction to AGNs"
+# Tutorial notebooks for the course "Introduction to AGNs" Spring 2023

 Instructor: Dragana Ilic, Isidora Jankov